ivangeier/portfolio/README.md

 # Ivan Geier - Portfolio

-Please check it out my portifolio of web applications ;)
+Please check it out my portfolio of web applications ;)

 No following tutorials used here!